 His uncle, Timothy Abbot moved into James’ house from the old Benjamin Abbott house by 1898.
 In the 1910 census Timothy age 86, his sister Aunt Hannah age 84 and James’ sister Mary Alice, age 47 are living in the Red Spring Rd. house.
-Aunt Hannah died in 1911 and Uncle Timothy in 1913.
+Aunt Hannah died in 1911 and Uncle Timothy on Dec.
+22, 1913.
+Timothy was the 2nd Andover resident to be presented with the Boston Post cane on August 13, 1913 as the oldest resident in town.
 James continued farming his entire life and sold off land when the need arose.

 The old Abbott homestead at 9 Andover St. was sold in 1933 with one acre of land.
 It had been in the Abbott family for nearly 250 years.